GAGGIUINO/gaggiuino.github.io/docs/guides/lego-component-build-guide.md

 This is a quick guide on how to assemble the Gaggiuino component build into the 3D printed housing.

 > [!Note]
-> [This guide has been updated to follow a 3PLN + SSR integration format to synchronize with the PCBs.]
+> This guide has been updated to follow a 3PLN + SSR HV connection format to synchronize the component and PCB integration options.

 ## General Install Info